supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 > Withdrawal symptoms usually peak after 1–3 days and then decrease over a period of 3–4 weeks.

 I used snuff for about 6 years and didn't have strong urge to quit.
 However, after reading this sentence, something clicked.
 The connection between quitting and the symptoms was laid out for me, **direct applicability**.
-Problem was very evident and solution was 3 weeks.
+Problem of addiction was very evident and the solution was being 3 weeks without nicotine.
 I figured, alright 3 weeks, that's a challenge.
 I'll be off for 3 weeks and if I still crave snuff, I will buy some.
 After this seemingly random event and somewhat randomly googling this information, I've been off snuff for almost a year now.

 <img src=/blogs/naess/dailynotes/25-12-2020/odensvanillawdopen.jpg alt="Snuff" width="500" height="350">